It's Time To Get Fat. Real Fat!

 We thought long and hard about what we would permit in the feed of our products and basically it came down to this: We were not going to let the "perfect be the enemy of the good".
 Our mission is and has always been, to provide the best fat possible with the resources available.
 We created Fatworks to provide people with a healthier and better tasting alternative to trans fats and highly oxidizable industrialized seed/vegetable oils such as corn oil, sunflower seed oil, canola oil, etc. and we believe that we are making a difference.
 More people are starting to cook with REAL oil again for the first time in two generations, you know, back before heart disease and diabetes were epidemic and before... whoops, we got a bit off track there.
 Sometimes we get a little carried away when we talk about traditional fat, especially when our supporters know and care enough to ask the right questions.

-No. We are not "Certified" Organic, but for fat's sake, please read on!
+We make several Certified Organic fats, as well as many Pasture Raised fats that we believe are as good or better, so for fat's sake, please read on!
 When it comes to say, an apple, we understand that having an organic certification is a great way to quickly know if a product meets a certain level of quality.
 However, we think the USDA falls short on their overall standards for certain organic certification.
 They believe for example that a bird raised in a cage can somehow be living an "organic" life.
 We do not agree.
 What we DO believe is in our farmers.
 We search for farmers who have standards that we believe exceed the USDA in every way.
 The animals we use are Pasture-Raised, Hormone-Free, Antibiotic-Free, Chemical-Free, and are raised by farmers doing it right!
 So even though we can't say that we sell organic lard, organic tallow or organic duck fat, if you know much about duck and pig farming you will know that Fatworks products are FAR, FAR beyond standard.
 For us it comes down to making the healthiest lard, healthiest tallow and healthiest duck fat.
-To this end we believe in our farmers, not the government.

 Please note that we are not trying to disparage true organic farmers in any way.
 There are some small, and even some large companies who are organic and deserve your full support, however those companies are quickly becoming the minority.
 In fact, it is becoming clear that organic labeling no longer represents the small farms that it was designed to promote and instead has become, for the most part, a marketing tool for "Big Food" and "Big Agriculture".
 As this eye opening article shows, major corporations, and not small organic farmers, have come to dominate the boards that set the organic standards.